middtownperspectives/A-Charlie-Browns-Trivia/README.md

 ## Rules / How to play.
 Play against the computer or play against your pal.

-1. When a question appears, you have 30 seconds to select the coresponding character.
+1. When a question appears, answer by selecting the coresponding character.
-  * If you run out of time, the opposing player has 15 seconds to answer and gain an extra point.
+  * This is not timed, think and answer.

 2. The player with the most points wins!!